 Old MacDonald Had a Farm

 Remote sensing to gauge crop yield isn’t as old as Moses’ toes, but it’s becoming a standard technology thanks to satellite data.
 Relative newcomer TellusLabs, founded in 2016 and based in Somerville, Massachusetts, raised $3.1 million in Seed money back in January.
 Last year, combining satellite imagery with other data such as local weather and crop conditions, its machine-learning algorithms predicted the final U.S. soy yield with zero error and came within 1 percent of U.S. corn yields.
 The system, dubbed Kernel, was trained on decades of historical data and all 175 million acres of corn and cropland.
-The startups aims to provide accurate and actionable analysis to farmers, commodity traders and hedge funds, according to AgFunder News.
+The startup aims to provide accurate and actionable analysis to farmers, commodity traders, and hedge funds, according to AgFunder News.

 Now Starring Planet Earth

 A publicly traded company out of Vancouver, UrtheCast (pronounced “EarthCast”) does a little bit of everything in satellite data.
 Urthecast (UR:CN) had raised $4.5 million before going public about four years ago on the Toronto Stock Exchange.
 With a market cap of $123 million Canadian dollars ($97 million U.S.), UrtheCast had about $111 million in revenue last year, tripling its revenue from the prior year.
 The company makes most of its money from selling satellite imagery and even video from its own satellites and space-based cameras, with ambitious plans to launch two separate satellite constellations in the future.
 The image below of the Calbuco Volcano in the Chilean Lakes District was taken from UrtheCast’s Deimos-2 satellite.